The real test is whether Eastway Tank will face criminal charges, observers say | CBC News

 Police still reviewing evidence

-In addition to the Ministry of Labour, the explosion has also been investigated by the Office of the Fire Marshal, the Office of the Chief Coroner and the Ottawa Police Service.
+In addition to the ministry, the explosion has also been investigated by the Office of the Fire Marshal, the Office of the Chief Coroner and the Ottawa Police Service.

 No criminal charges have been filed against anyone at Eastway Tank as of Saturday and the police investigation "into the events that led to this tragedy" continues, a police spokesperson said via email.